Manwithacape/COSC345---Group_11/README.md

 ## Project Overview

 AutoCull is a photo culling and scoring application designed to help photographers manage their photo collections more efficiently.
 The application features a dark-themed interface, sidebar navigation, EXIF data display, scoring, duplicate detection, and more.
 Intended to be used post shoot and pre-post-processing.
 AutoCull should be capable of completing the majority of culling in a fraction of the time the same operation would take a human.

+## Features

+This project has been developed as part of the COSC345 paper at the University of Otago.
+Inspired by post processing software already used by photographers, such as Lightroom, and Photoshop.

+- Import photos
+- Photo collection management
+- Photo viewing
+- Detect duplicate and near-duplicate photographs
+- Computes photo quality metrics
+- Provides AI-generated feedback using Google Gemini
+- Intelligent culling suggestions powered by AI/ML
+- Duplicate & near-duplicate deletion

 ## High-level Description of Modules